tomas-fryza/esp-micropython/lab4-timers/README.md

    def timer_handler(t):
-       """Interrupt handler for Timer0."""
+       """Interrupt handler for Timer."""
-       print("Running...")
+       print(f"Handler of {t} executed")

-   # Create an object for 64-bit Timer0
+   # Create an object for 64-bit Timer ID 0
    tim = Timer(0)

    # Initialize the timer to call the handler every 1000 s
    tim.init(period=1000,             # Timer period in milliseconds
             mode=Timer.PERIODIC,     # Set the timer to repeat after each period callback=timer_handler)  # Function to call when the timer triggers

    print("Timer started.
 Press `Ctrl+C` to stop")
-   print(tim)

    try:
        # Forever loop to keep the program running